 Testimonials should be seen as an integral part of the customer journey, with as many as 77% of consumers specifically looking for websites with ratings and reviews.

 Of course, you shouldn’t just be collecting positive feedback.
 Even negative testimonials have their uses.
-By responding to less-than-glowing comments, you can prove you’re actively listening to your customers.
+By responding to less-than-glowing comments, you can prove you’re actively listening to your customers and embracing constructive criticism.
 Instead of sweeping them under the rug, you’re taking an interest in what they’re saying and how you can improve.

 Importantly, feedback is an opportunity to demonstrate not only that you’re listening but acting on comments too.
 Perhaps your retail customer service is lacking or your product delivery times are sluggish.